adaltas/jumbo/README.md

 |            | HIVE_SERVER         | `edge`       |
 | HBASE      | HBASE_MASTER        | `master`     |
 |            | HBASE_REGIONSERVER  | `worker`     |

-**Reminder:** Use `addservice SERVICE --auto` to auto-install all the service's components on the best fitting hosts.

 #### Remove items?